hackclub/hackpad/hackpads/Shubham's Hackpad/README.md

 A 11 keys macropad with a rotary encoder, a 128x32 OLED display and firmware using KMK.

+Inspiration: I didn't participated in Hackpad V1 because I didn't knew anything about PCB and 3D Modeling but when V2 was started, I joined the channel and saw many new people joining and making something unique about their Hackpad and the experienced people helping them so I thought I should try it is well, and it was very fun experience making my very own Hackpad that would help me in improving my productivity.

+Challenges: The main challenge I faced was with the Case, I was going to make a 3D Model for the first time but I don't know why I thought of making it angled, which was a very challenging task for a beginner, I made, scrapped, made again, scrapped again for almost 3 days, watching multiple tutorials to get 3D model of the case.
+But it was just the begining, as I imported 3D model of PCB many of my mesaurements were wrong due to angle so I had to adjust the case for that as well, and the top which should have been easy but I made it complex as well, initially I made it go into the base, so the base had to be extended but it didn't looked very nice so I decided to make the plate cover the base for which I had to shrink the base and extended the plate in all directions.
+AFter this also there were some more little problems like incorrect placements of holes for switches, display not properly aligned, etc. But by facing all these challenges I learnt a lot of things and now I know how to avoid these challenges.

 ## Features

 -   Vs Code shortcuts like Format Document